Discover how Melior’s unique phenotypic screening platforms can uncover the untapped value of your candidate therapeutic

 Syngeneic tumor models are the oldest and most heavily utilized preclinical models to evaluate anticancer therapeutics.
 As these models are fully immunocompetent, they are particularly useful in the evaluation of immune-oncology agents, as they can be used to study the generation of de novo anti-tumor immune responses and do not require the adoptive transfer of immune populations.

-Human xenograft modes, using human cell lines injected into immunocompromised hosts such as athymic nude or severe combined immunodeficiency (SCID) animals, are one of the oldest models used to evaluate cytotoxic therapies against cancer.
+Human xenograft models, using human cell lines injected into immunocompromised hosts such as athymic nude or severe combined immunodeficiency (SCID) animals, are one of the oldest models used to evaluate cytotoxic therapies against cancer.
 These models have particular relevance for the development of chimeric antigen receptor (CAR) T-cell therapies, which can utilize either human cell lines or patient-derived samples to generate xenografts for anti-tumor efficacy evaluation.

 Selecting the correct model for evaluating anti-cancer activity of test agents is an important first step in a research project.